Andrews54757/FastStream/README.md

 ## Demo

 See the player in action without installing the extension!
-Tested in Chrome, Firefox, and Safari.
+Tested on Chrome and Firefox.
 Note: Some features (OpenSubtitles/header override) are not available without installation.
-Additionally, audio configuration doesn't work in Safari.

 [Web Version + Big Buck Bunny](https://faststream.online/player/#https://test-streams.mux.dev/x36xhzz/x36xhzz.m3u8)